How to Manage Back-to-School Mental Health and Wellbeing

 Help your college student get help

 Perhaps the most alarming statistic from the 2018 APA study is that only 15 to 20 percent of the students planned to seek assistance from a mental health professional.
-The study’s researchers also expressed concern about university-based counseling centers being “overtaxed” and recommended that students seek help from local resources.
+The study’s researchers also expressed concern about university-based counseling centers being “overtaxed” and recommended that students seek help from local mental health resources.

 Collegestats.org found that specifically, 75 percent of students who suffer from depression do not seek help for their mental health problems.
 However, college counseling services have reported that 66.8 percent of college students who do work with a mental health professional believe that counseling helped them with their academic performance, and 65.2 percent believe counseling helped them stay in school.

 Thankfully, reaching out for support from a mental health professional or licensed counselor is considered less taboo.
 In fact, 42.6 percent of the 46.6 million U.S. adults with a mental condition received mental health services in 2017.
 Help is more accessible than ever for college students, with on-campus and online sources as well as local, community therapists.
-To schedule your personalized consultation with the best therapists in DC, use our intelligent matching and scheduling system today.
+To schedule your personalized consultation with the best therapists in DC, use our intelligent mental health matching and scheduling system today.